-- 1. Allowable costs include: - a.
-Staff salaries, fringe benefits, and travel associated with providing crisis services, - b.
+- 1. Allowable costs include: - Staff salaries, fringe benefits, and travel associated with providing crisis services, - b.
 Costs related to providing program services, and - c.
-Other costs directly related to providing crisis services. - 2.
-Allowable non-staff costs include: - a.
-Purchase/provision of educational or informational materials that are related to the provision of Emergency Crisis or Prevention Assistance services, and - b.
-Require description of item or service provided, date, and cost of item/service. - 3.
-Costs not allowed include: - a.
-Indirect administrative expenses (see Section 8.3.4.1)
+Other costs directly related to providing crisis services. - d.
+Allowable program operations costs as defined in 8.3.4.1 (1) - Allowable non-staff costs include: - a.
+Purchase/provision of educational or informational materials that are related to the provision of Emergency Crisis or Prevention Assistance services, and - Require description of item or service provided, date, and cost of item/service. - Costs not allowed include: - a.
+Indirect administrative expenses These costs in include, but are not limited to: - a.
+Rent - b.
+Utilities - c.
+Administrative expenses - d.
+Indirect salaries